 My daughter loves waffles with maple syrup, and when she found out that we were going to learn about how maple syrup was made at Tenafly Nature Center, she was thrilled.
 We spent the afternoon identifying maple trees and understanding the conditions needed to collect sap, and we even got to taste test.
 Besides maple sugaring events, this non-profit, independent, member-supported nature preserve in Bergen County has a Faerie Trail, 7 miles of hiking trails, and a pond surrounded by wildlife—it’s no wonder this nature center is a go-to in New Jersey.
-Scroll down for more details about our sweet visit. (featured photo taken at Tenafly Nature Center)
+Scroll down for more details about visiting during maple sugaring season (running every Sunday from January 19 – March 16, 2025), and if Tenafly isn’t in your area, there are plenty more places to find maple sugaring demonstrations. (featured photo taken at Tenafly Nature Center)

 Learning about maple trees

 Did you know it takes 40 gallons of sap to make 1 gallon of syrup?
-Before we headed outdoors, we were educated in the indoor classroom at Tenafly Nature Center.
-We sat on benches with other families and listened to fascinating facts about maple sugaring.
-We learned that maple syrup is typically collected between January and March and that maple syrup comes from the sap in maple trees.
-We also discovered that for sap to be collected, it has to be below freezing at night and above freezing during the day.
+Before we headed outdoors, we spent some time learning about the maple sugaring process in an indoor classroom at Tenafly Nature Center.
+We learned that the sap needed for maple syrup is typically collected from the onsite maple trees between January and March.
+We were also surprised to learn that collecting sap is a tricky and weather-dependent process.
+To get the sap from the tree, it must be below freezing at night and above freezing during the day.

 Tree tapping and sap collection

 Our environmental educator explained that we can identify a maple tree by the leaves when searching for which tree to tap.
 But what do you do if the leaves have fallen off?
 Maple trees have grayish-brown bark, and while most bark peels horizontally, maple trees have an opposite pattern (vertically), so we searched based on the bark.
 We also learned about sap collection methods and how Native Americans collected sap from maple trees with items like birch batch baskets and deer antlers to pick up hot stones to boil the sap.
-The Europeans originally learned from the Native Americans and how collection methods have changed, with current collections occurring by sending the sap through tubes to a sugar shack.
+It was also interesting to see how collection methods have changed (no antlers here) and how modern-day tech allows for collecting and sending the sap through tubes to a sugar shack.

 Boiling sap and taste testing

-The smell of fresh boiling sap produced a sweet, sugar aroma that was definitely worth a whiff.
-The environmental instructor recommended boiling the sap outdoors on an outdoor stove or grill if we decided to try this process at home since the sugar could be harsh on walls and wallpaper.
-We tried a blind taste test to see if we could figure out which syrup was real maple syrup versus pancake syrup.
+Once the sap started boiling, it produced a sweet, sugar aroma that filled the room.
+While the sap was boiling, we tried a blind taste test to determine which syrup was real maple syrup versus pancake syrup.
 We could guess right away by the rich taste of the maple syrup, and we also learned that some processed pancake syrups don’t even have any real maple syrup in the ingredients.

 Making maple syrup

-We learned that the same trees could be used year after year for maple sugaring.
-It was also interesting to discover that different grades of syrup vary depending on the time of year they are tapped.
-The golden sweet syrup is from the beginning of the season, and many candies are made out of that type of syrup; later, there is amber syrup, which is less sweet, and dark syrups are produced in the last few weeks of the season.
+One of the most interesting facts we learned is that the same trees can be used year after year for maple sugaring.
+We also discovered that different grades of syrup vary depending on the time of year they are tapped.
+Golden sweet syrup is produced at the beginning of the season, and many candies are made from that type of syrup.
+Later in the season, the sap produces amber syrup, which is less sweet, and as the season ends, the syrup gets darker.

 More to explore